 Rosie Slater, Communications Advisor

 Rosie joined MSF UK in 2017 and works as a press officer.
-She has a Masters in journalism from Goldsmiths and six years' experience in NGO communications.
+She has a Masters in journalism from Goldsmiths and six years of experience in NGO communications.

 Bern-Thomas Nyang’wa (chair), Medical Director, Operational Centre Amsterdam, MSF